bullfest/kompiler-course/lab3.md

 meaning.
 Re-parsing the pretty-printed output and re-printing it should yield an identical result, though.

-* Your compiler must support a command-line option ''--print'' for pretty-printing the AST of a program.
+* Implement a new command-line option `--print` for pretty-printing the AST of a program.

 ## Stubs

 We provide <a href="parser-stubs.zip">code stubs</a> for your parser component.
-The ZIP archive contains all files of the lexer stubs, plus the following new or changed files:
+The ZIP archive also contains all files of the lexer stubs.

-  * **ast/Parser.scala** contains a stub for the LL parser.
-  * **ast/Printer.scala** contains a stub for the pretty-printer.
-Note that applying the printer to a tree returns a string and prints out no output directly.
-  * **ast/Trees.scala** contains the AST classes.
-  * **Main.scala** contains the updated pipeline construction.